livingst76/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 14: changes u to vincent and g to staff for all files and directories in the working directory Task 15: changes u to vincent and g to staff for the file: _hello Task 16: changes u to betty for file: hello if its u is guillaume Task 17: plays the StarWars IV episode in the terminal
+Task 14: changes u to vincent and g to staff for all files and directories in the working directory Task 15: changes u to vincent and g to staff for the file: _hello Task 16: changes u to betty for file: hello if its u is guillaume Task 17: plays the StarWars IV episode in the termina